vygr/ChrysaLisp/doc/LISP.md

 No tail recursion optimization !
 There is a single looping function provided in native code, `while`, every other looping construct builds on this primitive.
-There are also 2 native primitives `some!` and `each!` that provide generic access to iterating over a slice of a list/s, calling a function on the grouped elements and then calling a function on the result of that.
+There are also two native primitives `some!` and `each!` that provide generic access to iterating over a slice of a list/s, calling a function on the grouped elements and then calling a function on the result of that.
 Standard `some` and `each` are built on these but they also allow other constructs to be built and